kuaiph/truffle-lottery/README.md

 ### Run

 Run the development setup of this application by simply typing `npm run dev` and open [http://localhost:8080](http://localhost:8080) in your local browser.
+**Hint**: Open your browser's JS console to see debug and error messages.

 ## Components